Srihari9221/Archi-Scout-AI/README.md

 which significantly influence their designsolutions.
 However, the site analysis process can be time-consumingand complex, often resulting in delays that hinder creativity and limitthe time available for developing high-quality designs.

 Archi Scout AI is a chatbot that aims to address these challenges bystreamlining the site analysis process for architects.
-By providing quick access to essential data—such as sun path, wind direction, elevation, precipitation, temperature, soil characteristics, and air quality.Archi Scout AI allows architects to make informed decisions efficiently.
+By providing quick access to essential data—such as sun path, wind direction,elevation, precipitation, temperature, soil characteristics, and air quality.Archi Scout AI allows architects to make informed decisions efficiently.
 The chatbot's intuitive visualizations enhance user understanding, enabling architects to focus on the creative aspects of their designs while minimizing the time and effort required for siteanalysis.
 This innovative solution ultimately empowers architects to deliver high-quality designs in a more timely manner.

 ```